software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Create the "Product Backlog" project for the project as instructed above.
 Make sure that the project is public.

-Every Sprint should have a separate Sprint Backlog for the Sprint's tasks.
+Each Sprint should have a separate Sprint Backlog for the Sprint's tasks.
 Let's create a project for the Sprint 1 Backlog.
 Create a project similarly as with the Product Backlog project.
 Name the project "Sprint 1 Backlog".
-We can use the default "Todo", "In progress" and "Done" columns for the Sprint Backlog project.
-Make sure that project is pulic as with the Sprint Backlog project.
+We can use the default "Todo", "In progress" and "Done" columns for the project.
+Make sure that project is pulic as we did with the Sprint Backlog project.
 The project will be empty for now, but we will add some tasks for the project after the Sprint Planning event.

 {: .important-title }